HijelHub/Stationeers_Data_Logger/README.md

  1. After Installing the App, open the calculator to figure out how many DataLogger Housings you will need.
  2. Go In-Game and setup the required housings and SAVE your game.
- 3. Select your desired Game Save from the dropdown located in [World Selection]
+ 3. In the App, Click the refresh button (or re-launch the app) and Select your desired Game Save from the dropdown located in [World Selection]
  4. Select a DataLogger Housing in the [Housings] column and click the Arrow button (or just double click)
  5. Repeat this step to add all of your required DataLogger Housings
  6. Select a Housing in the [Selected Housings] List